The localization process diagram

 A localization process is a compilation of steps and procedures outlining how localization is performed at your company.
 Localization involves a significant number of stakeholders and roles – both in your company and externally.
 This means even small misunderstandings can easily descend into chaos.
 Having everything written down and agreed upon can prevent the usual uncertainty you may often find in other non-standardized tasks.

 To design a localization process that’s sustainable and effective, start by talking to as many of your colleagues as possible.
-If you’re already localizing some content, approach those who are involved.
+If you’re already localizing some content using translation software, approach those who are involved.
 If not, consider who will need a seat at that table once you start.
 It’s likely they already have some ideas on how to ensure their part of the process goes well.

 Localization lineup: Which stakeholders should be part of your localization process?

 One great thing about designing your own localization process is that you can fully customize it to your company’s needs and structure.
-If you’re part of a small startup, it’s likely most – if not all – staff members will have some presence in your process.
-On the other hand, working for a huge organization will keep this process limited to a much smaller employee subsection.
+At an SMB, for example, it’s likely most – if not all – staff members will have some presence in your process.
+On the other hand, working for a global-first enterprise will limit this process to a much smaller employee subsection.
 As a rule of thumb, make sure it includes anyone involved in creating copy, getting it localized, or implementing it.

 Usually, any localization process will include at least the following people: